sakufish/slimformers/README.md

 - Pruned Parameters: ```1,024,855,424```
 - Total Reduction: ```321,616,512 (23.89%)```
 - CPU Memory: ```(Before --> After): 5398.57 MB --> 4253.34 MB (–1145.23 MB)```

+# Limitations

+Slimformers is made to be lightweight and architecture agnostic, but there are current limitations:

+- **Limited model support (for now)**
+  Currently, attention head and FFN pruning supports GPT‑2, BERT, and LLaMA type models.
+Encoder-decoder architectures like T5 or BART (with cross-attention), and other variants like Falcon or BLOOM, are not supported yet.
+Also, FFN pruning assumes standard `nn.Linear` or `Conv1D` layers.
+If your model uses custom MLP designs like SwiGLU, Gated FFNs, or fused blocks, you'll need to add custom discovery logic.

+  That said, **support for more models will be added over time**.
+The framework is modular, and the discovery system is easy to extend.
+Feel free to contribute or fork it to add support for other architectures.
+I will continue to expand the library's coverage.

+- **Won’t work with exotic attention layouts**
+  If your model uses grouped heads, custom fused QKV projections, or MoE-style head routing, the default slicing logic might fail.
+This is rare for most Hugging Face models, but possible.

+- **Not optimized for speed (Yet!)**